 27. The rates of return on investments outside the corporation set the minimum return for investment projects inside the corporation.

 28. Financing for public corporations must flow through financial markets.

-29. Financing for private companies must flow through financial intermediaries such as mutual funds.
+29. Financing for private corporations must flow through financial intermediaries.

 30. Almost all foreign exchange trading occurs on the floors of the FOREX exchanges in New York and London.